lucblassel/lucblassel.hugo/content/posts/what-are-decision-trees.markdown

 ![the iris dataset](/images/iris_dataset_base.svg)

 Now let's represent the splits in our decision trees as lines that separate the plane into 2 sub-planes:
-For the first split, we can draw a vertical line that shows $petal\ length = 1.9$ that corresponds to the first split of our tree.
+For the first split, we can draw a vertical line that shows \\(petal\ length = 1.9\\) that corresponds to the first split of our tree.
 As we can see in the figure below that perfectly separates _iris Setosa_ form the other two:

 ![the first split](/images/iris_dataset_split_1.svg)

-Now we can draw our second split, the horizontal line representing $petal\ width = 1.7$.
+Now we can draw our second split, the horizontal line representing \\(petal\ width = 1.7\\).
 This split only divides the _right_ subspace of our first split, this is called <a></a>[recursive partitioning][4].
-As you can see below, this separates our two remaining species, Vversicolor_ and _Virginica_ fairly well.
-However, near the boundary of this second split, we can see some of our Vversicolor_ flowers end un on the _Virginica_ side and _vice-versa_.
+As you can see below, this separates our two remaining species, _Versicolor_ and _Virginica_ fairly well.
+However, near the boundary of this second split, we can see some of our _Versicolor_ flowers end un on the _Virginica_ side and _vice-versa_.

 ![the second split](/images/iris_dataset_split_2.svg)